Changissnz/selfinterest/README.md

 to fulfill their ideal could be classified as being selfless, for they took the action for the ideal that exists outside of their sole existence, in apparent disregard for their existence.
-However, if the criteria is that one's believed ideals is a part of their self, then one that commits actions for what they claim to be for their ideals is selfish by the direct connection of fulfilling the ideal coinciding as efforts to fulfill the self.
+However, if the criteria is that one's believed ideals are a part of their self, then one that commits actions for what they claim to be for their ideals is selfish by the direct connection of fulfilling the ideal being coincidentally efforts to fulfill the self.
 So the direction of gains intended by the self, regardless of any invoked ideal, is towards the self.
 As an example, some human beings find a sense of satisfaction in being charitable or empathetic, both of these adjectives being ideals.
 And